-The diagnoses from VA can be influenced by many factors, such as the design of questionnaires, interviewer skills, the characteristics of respondents (including proximity to the deceased), the recall period for the interview, and the method used for ascertaining causes of death[13].
+The diagnoses from VA can be influenced by many factors, such as the design of questionnaires, interviewer skills, characteristics of respondents (including proximity to the deceased), recall period for the interview, and method used for ascertaining causes of death[13].
 Given these potential sources of bias, the WHO has recommended the conduct of scientific studies to assess the quality of causes of death from VA[14,15].
 Hence, this study was designed to evaluate the quality of evidence used to assign IHD as a cause of death from VA, in order to determine the reliability of IHD mortality estimates from the Indonesian SRS.
-The study also evaluated potential differences in quality of evidence according to age group, gender, and place of death of the deceased, in order to develop recommendations to strengthen VA data quality from ongoing SRS operations.
+The study also evaluated potential differences in the quality of evidence according to age group, gender, and place of death of the deceased, in order to develop recommendations to strengthen VA data quality from ongoing SRS operations.

 MATERIALS AND METHODS

-In general, the optimal method to validate VA methods is to compare the underlying cause of death derived from the VA to the reference diagnosis of the underlying cause for the same death, as derived from a pathological autopsy or from the next best alternative, medical records for the deceased[16,17].
+In general, the optimal method to validate VA methods is to compare the underlying cause of death derived from the VA to the reference diagnosis of the underlying cause for the same death, as derived from a pathological autopsy or the next best alternative, medical records for the deceased[16,17].
 In view of the limited availability of pathological autopsies or medical records for community deaths in Indonesia, this study was designed to evaluate the quality of evidence that was available from VA questionnaires, to formulate the diagnosis of ischaemic heart disease as the underlying cause of death from VA.
-For this purpose, the study reviewed a sample of VA questionnaires for content related to IHD in terms of medical history, symptoms and signs of terminal illness, and details of clinical events and treatment as recorded in the questionnaire.
-VA data quality was analysed according to three categories of strong, acceptable, and weak evidence, a methodology that is conceptually similar to that used in studies to evaluate quality of evidence for medical certification of causes of death[18-20].
+For this purpose, the study reviewed a sample of VA questionnaires for content related to IHD, in terms of medical history, symptoms, and signs of terminal illness, and details of clinical events and treatment as recorded in the questionnaire.
+VA data quality was analysed according to three categories of strong, acceptable, and weak evidence, a methodology that is conceptually similar to that used in studies to evaluate the quality of evidence for medical certification of causes of death[18-20].

 Study design and sample

 A cross-sectional study was designed to evaluate the quality of evidence recorded in a sample of VA questionnaires for which IHD was diagnosed as the underlying cause of death from the SRS in 2016.
-Overall, 30633 deaths were registered in the SRS, 2016, of which 4070 deaths had IHD assigned as underlying cause of death, and this group forms the sampling frame for this study[9].
-There was no prior information on expected proportion of VA cases with strong evidence to support the diagnosis of IHD.
+Overall, 30,633 deaths were registered in the 2016 SRS, of which 4,070 deaths had IHD assigned as the underlying cause of death, and this group forms the sampling frame for this study[9].
+There was no prior information on the expected proportion of VA cases with strong evidence to support an IHD diagnosis.
 Hence, to maximise our sample size, we hypothesised that about 50% of VA questionnaires would have strong evidence, and it was estimated that a random sample of 384 questionnaires would be required to estimate this proportion at the 95% confidence level, within a 5% tolerable margin of error[21].

 Data collection and processing